cromosom/mv-police-message-scraper/README.md

-Python scraper to pull police messages from Landespolizei Mecklenburg-Vorpommern in Germany and to push it into an meteor-app for realtime notification about new incidents, storing and searching police messages.
+Python scraper to pull police messages from Landespolizei Mecklenburg-Vorpommern in Germany and to push it into an meteor-app for realtime notification about new incidents, storing and searching them.

 ![Alt text](http://i.imgur.com/vDwRVCS.jpg)